Shipping Container Home in Houston

 The use of shipping containers means that the structure of the home is essentially prefabricated when it arrives on site.
 Each of the containers cost $2,000 to $5,500.
 The containers were placed on the site within one day, and within one month the home was enclosed and ready for interior work.
 Supported on 34 small piers elevated off the ground, the containers are less susceptible to settling and seasonal movement.

 Insulation and structure for both the roof and flooring comes from SIPs (structural insulated panels).
-Meanwhile the exterior and undersides of all the containers is coated in a thin ceramic coating called Super Therm® – which is amazingly non-toxic, has received Cradle to Cradle certification and has the equivalent of 6 inches of fiberglass insulation!
+Meanwhile the exterior and undersides of all the containers is coated in a thin ceramic coating called Super Therm® – which is amazingly non-toxic, has received Cradle to Cradle certification!
 Oh and NASA uses it on their shuttle boosters.

 Overall, an incredibly impressive house – modest size, sustainable construction, use of recycled and environmentally friendly materials, energy-efficient and sensitive of waste.
 Well done, Numen Development, we look forward to more of your cleverly designed shipping container homes! > See the article >